 - Diamonds with GIA origin reports to show where they came from

 Each of these will apply to a different type of diamond buyer, from those who are looking for the very highest cut quality (hearts and arrows), to those who want to ensure that they can known the exact source of their stone and see how it developed from a rough diamond to the final polished gem (blockchain tracked).

 Click below to open up each of the tabs to read more:

-Of the options available, the smartest for me is the ability to choose a diamond that has been tracked on the blockchain throughout the supply chain.
+Of the options available, the one I think is the smartest is the ability to choose a diamond that has been tracked on the blockchain throughout the supply chain.

 For example, for this 1 carat diamond:

 Can be tracked all the way back to the individual mine and the individual rough diamond that it was created from: